department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/mvp-usability/research-plan.md

 What question(s) do you hope to be able to answer after completing this research?

 * Do Veterans understand how to check-in via their mobile device?
-* How do Veterans feel about the proposed check-in solution, particularly the multiple modalities utilized (poster, text, then website)?
+* How do Veterans feel about the proposed check-in solution, particularly the multiple modalities utilized (text, then website)?
 * What appointment information are Veterans expecting to review, in order to complete check-in?
 * Once check-in is complete, do Veterans understand what will happen/what they should do next?

 ### Hypotheses:

 * Veterans will be able to complete check-in on their mobile device.
+* Due to our authentication method, Veterans will have no problems jumping from text to website to complete check-in.
+* Since Veterans are at the VA facility, they only need a few pieces of appointment information during the check-in process.
+* Veterans will have enough information to know what to do next or where to go if they do have questions.

 ## Method